LastL2/Awesome-Last/README.md

 - [Nimbus node guide](https://nimbus.guide/index.html)

 ### Recommendation from our community to run ThorChain node:
-- Input from Andro, Co-founder @ Last you need good bandwidth, and a fair amount of hd space,  with a decent processor, the node requirements aren't like your typical cosmos chains where they are fairly light(minus bandwidth)
+- Input from Andro, Co-founder @ Last: you need good bandwidth, and a fair amount of hd space,  with a decent processor, the node requirements aren't like your typical cosmos chains where they are fairly light(minus bandwidth)

 # Governance